 Despite predictions that the fixed, physical office is nearing extinction, it will survive thanks to the need for face-to-face interactions and collective productivity.
 Few things help us focus more than a room full of people working hard and relying on others to do the same.

-It’s then up to business owners to create the right kind of atmosphere.
-You need to eliminate distractions – or at least facilitate the right kind of distractions – to get the best out of employees and ensure your business is attractive and sustainable.
+It’s also up to business owners to create the right kind of atmosphere.
+You need to eliminate distractions – or at least facilitate the right kind of distractions – to get the best out of your staff and ensure your business is attractive and sustainable.